ocelot-cloud/website/content/docs/ocelot-cloud/app-store/mattermost.md

 By default, users can invite others to the Mattermost server.
 To restrict this so only admins can invite:

-- Tile menu (top left) → System Console → User Management → Permissions → Edit Scheme → disable **Add Team Members** → Save
+- Tile menu (top left) → System Console → User Management → Permissions → Edit Scheme → disable 'Add Team Members' → Save

-This ensures only admins can invite users.

 ### User Creation